Temasek to acquire additional 41 pc stake in Manipal Health Enterprises for Rs 16,300 cr | Health

 Sources, however, said Temasek stake buyout would be for over Rs 16,300 crore valuing Manipal Health Enterprises (MHE) at around Rs 40,000 crore, making it the largest deal in the Indian healthcare sector.

-Temasek, which already has an 11 per cent stake in Manipal, will increase its holding to 59 per cent after the transaction.
+Temasek, which already has an 18 per cent stake in Manipal Health Enterprises, will increase its holding to 59 per cent after the transaction.

-India's sovereign wealth fund, the National Investment and Infrastructure Fund (NIIF) too is selling its full stake to Temasek.
+India's sovereign wealth fund, the National Investment and Infrastructure Fund (NIIF), is selling its full stake to Temasek.

+TPG's stake will come down to 11 per cent in Manipal Health Enterprises post this transaction.

 Manipal runs a chain of 29 hospitals in 16 cities, with 8,300 beds.